AS 91907 Clarification

 Evidence needs to show how feedback has been used to improve the outcome’s functionality.

-Student evidence needs to show how the project management tools were used effectively in the development of the outcome.
+Student evidence needs to show how the project management techniques were used effectively in the development of the outcome.
 Evidence may include adjustments to timelines and resources.
-Explanation of how feedback and collaboration tools were used to develop and improve the outcome is required.
+An explanation of how feedback and collaboration processes were used to develop and improve the outcome is required.

-For Excellence, student evidence should include a synthesis of information from planning, testing and trailing components, and a discussion of how this led to the development of a high-quality digital technologies outcome.
+For Excellence, student evidence should include a synthesis of information from planning, testing, and trailing components, and a discussion of how this led to the development of a high-quality digital technology outcome.

 Moderation